-Why these project matter
+Why these projects matter

 Research shows that people who are treated for complex or chronic conditions receive more effective care and experience better health outcomes in the primary care sector.
 Through the ICA, over 30 members and 12 different organisations are able to contribute effort, pool intelligence and seek out resources.
 This joint approach makes the most of the limited collective health resources and strengthens accountability for our joint progress.